 Should you owe any money to your current bank or building society, you will need to change banks.
 The reason for this is creditors have the ‘right of set off’ which means they are able to set off your income against their debts.

 All debt solutions should be very carefully considered.
-If you are based in Scotland, struggling with debt issues and need advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer advice on all solutions.
+If you are based in Scotland, struggling with debt issues and need debt advice on your options, we are happy to refer you to appropriately regulated debt solutions practices who can offer debt advice on all solutions.